TomfromBerlin/zsh-utils/README.md

 have bug fixes or minor PRs, please feel free to submit them and I will review as I am able, but as I no longer use zsh-utils, support will be limited.

-Most of my dotfiles have been moved over to [zephyr](zephyr) which continues the spirit of this project but is better in almost every way.
+Most of my dotfiles have been moved over to [zephyr][zephyr] which continues the spirit of this project but is better in almost every way.
 It has more complete defaults, more modules, more workarounds for zsh oddities, and is just better maintained in general.
 If you're looking for an alternative, I'd strongly